sfaber02/restaurant-take-home/readme.md

 ```

 ### TODO
-- refactor hours formmater into helper function
-- add info section to readme
 - finish documentation
 - generate jsdoc
-- style info div on home page
-- fix buttons on reservation tab in mobile view

 ### BUGS
 - edit reservation form stays populated if you click edit but don't edit a reservation and then go back to the all reservations view then back to make a reservation.